shopware/developer-portal/QUICK-START.md

 ## 1. Checkout the developer-portal repository

-The `developer-portal` repository allows you to set up a local environment for the [DevHub](https://developer.shopware.com).
+The `developer-portal` repository allows you to set up a local environment for the [Dev Docs](https://developer.shopware.com).
 Embedded repositories have a `docs:env` npm script available for setting up the environment in your local `../developer-portal` repository - it serves as a shortcut for cloning or pulling the `developer-portal` repository to your local machine and installing npm dependencies.